ezbc/ezbc.github.io/_posts/2015-06-24-Intercepts.md

 Some discussion points from [Lombardi et al.
 2015](http://www.aanda.org/10.1051/0004-6361/201525650)

-+ > As mentioned earlier, unrelated foreground or background material can contribute to the observed PDF.
++ >"...unrelated foreground or background material can contribute to the observed PDF.
 One way to correct for this is to look at the lowest extinction value in a large area around the cloud and to remove this amount from the extinction map (see also Schneider et al. 2015).
 Of course, this is a crude approximation since the subtracted column density is taken to be constant within the field.
 As a result, we expect “corrected” column densities to be affected by an additional noise equal to the average scatter of the superimposed material.
-This quantity, however, can be estimated (although approximately) by check- ing the off-field column density scatter and by applying a set of offsets that spans the same range in extinction.
+This quantity, however, can be estimated (although approximately) by check- ing the off-field column density scatter and by applying a set of offsets that spans the same range in extinction."

 + Foreground and background likely dominate the extinction below $$A_k < 0.1$$
   mag, or about $$A_V < 0.9$$ mag.